 In my experience, learning to play the bass guitar is becoming more popular than learning to play the electric guitar.
 At the university where I lecture, we have six bass players for every guitar player due to start class in September.
 That’s a lot of rhythms!
-With this being the case, it seems that a valuable use of my time would be writing up an article on choosing your first bass guitar.
-We’ll dive into a few considerations to make when choosing your model and take a look at some of the common questions asked.
-I’ve also got a few suggestions for you which I will feature at the end of the article.
+With this being the case, it seems that a valuable use of my time would be writing an article on choosing your first bass guitar.
+We’ll dive into a few considerations to make when selecting your model and take a look at some of the common questions asked.
+I’ve also got a few suggestions for you that I will feature at the end of the article.

 Budgets and the Second-Hand Market

-Equally, if you want something a bit more flash but need to stick under that $350 mark, go second-hand.
+Equally, if you want something a bit more flashy but need to stick under that $350 mark, go second-hand.
 There are plenty of instruments out there that are almost unused.
 People set out to learn them and give up in the first few weeks.
 This is your chance to grab your first bass guitar, near new, for potentially half its retail value.
 Obviously, buying second-hand has its caveats.
-You won’t get a warranty and you more than likely won’t be able to return it.
+You won’t get a warranty, and you more than likely won’t be able to return it.
 If you do decide to go down the second-hand route, make sure you’re committed to the idea.
-Equally, make sure to thoroughly check the bass guitar over before handing over any money.
+Additionally, make sure to thoroughly check the bass guitar over before handing over any money.
 If you’re unsure of what to look for, I suggest the following three checks.

 P Bass or J Bass?